jkron87/ARApp/README.md

 1. **Face Detection**: future iterations would aim to detect the user's face, placing the hat more accurately instead of the current plane detection approach.
 2. **Stable Yaw Handling**: refining yaw detection and ensuring the hat stays put when the user orbits around it.

+## Running the Application

+### Prerequisites

+- **Java Development Kit (JDK):** JDK 8 is recommended.
+[Download here](https://www.oracle.com/java/technologies/javase-jdk8-downloads.html).

+- **Android Studio:** You'll need Android Studio to run and modify the app.
+[Download here](https://developer.android.com/studio).

+- **Android SDK:** Make sure to install Android SDK Platform 33 or higher.

+- **Android Device:** The app supports Android devices running Android 10 (API level 29) or higher, as the `minSdk` version specified is 29.
+The app will not run in an emulator since it doesn't have the movement sensors needed for AR.

+### Setup Instructions

+1. **Open in Android Studio:** Launch Android Studio and open the cloned project.

+2. **Sync Gradle:** Click on the 'Sync Now' option (usually appears at the top) to sync the Gradle build file.
+This will ensure all dependencies and SDKs specified in `build.gradle` are correctly fetched.

+3. **Connect an android device:** enable USB debugging on your device to connect to Android Studio.

+4. **Run the App:** click on the green 'Run' button in Android Studio, or use the `Shift + F10` shortcut.